Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/fhir-resource-app-registration.md

     ```bash
     pwsh ./scripts/Configure-FhirResourceAppRegistration.ps1
     ```
-1. This step is required only for Microsoft Entra ID.
-For SMART on FHIR implementations with B2C or Entra External ID, this command can be skipped.
+1. This step is required only if selected Identity Provider is Microsoft Entra ID.
+For other Identity Providers, this command can be skipped.

     Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.